 Most of Neistat’s wealth comes from making these short films and the work he has posted online.
 However, he has also been involved in a range of other projects that have contributed to his wealth.
-He was the co-founder of the now-defunct media company Beme, which was an app for video sharing, along with Matt Hackett.
-In 2016, CNN was reported as buying the app for $25 million, but Hackett and Neistat later announced they had severed ties with the network.
+He was the co-founder of the now-defunct media company Beme.
+In 2016, CNN was reported as buying the app for $25 million.
+However, Nathan Hackett and Neistat later announced they had severed ties with the network.

 Neistat has also been involved in directing television commercials for many well-known brands, including Mercedes-Benz, J.Crew, Nike, Finn Jewelry, Samsung, and Google.
 One of the most famous of these adverts is the Nike ‘Make It Count’ advertisement.
 Neistat reportedly spent the entire budget for the advert traveling the world with his friend for 10 days and filming their experiences.